anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

     <pre class="block-code-pre">
     <code class="block-code-code">iptables -A INPUT -s <zookeeper_ip> -j DROP</zookeeper_ip></code></pre>
 * Observe that the new controller isn't elected even after waiting for 5 minutes.
 Kudos to high value of ZOO_TICK_TIME.
-* Find a partition the leader of which isn’t the controller.
+* Find a partition, the leader of which isn’t the controller.
 This can be found using kafka-topics
     <pre class="block-code-pre">
     <code class="block-code-code">./kafka-topics.sh --describe --topic topic-x --bootstrap-server localhost:9091</code></pre>
 * Stop that broker using docker stop <container_id>  (Container Id can be figured out using `docker ps -a`)